ivangolt/yolo_triton_tensorrt/README.md

-# Yolo triton tensorrt
+# Yolo triton tensorrt Fast API Streamlit
 # Overview
-This repository  provides an ensemble model that combines a YOLOv8 model exported from the [Ultralytics](https://github.com/ultralytics/ultralytics) repository with NMS (Non-Maximum Suppression) post-processing for deployment on the Triton Inference Server using a TensorRT backend.
+This repository  provides an ensemble model that combines a YOLOv8 model exported from the [Ultralytics](https://github.com/ultralytics/ultralytics) repository with NMS (Non-Maximum Suppression) post-processing for deployment on the Triton Inference Server using a TensorRT backend, deployment rest api service in FastAPI and frontend in streamlit.

 For more information about Triton's Ensemble Models, see their documentation on [Architecture.md](https://github.com/triton-inference-server/server/blob/main/docs/user_guide/architecture.md) and some of their [preprocessing examples](https://github.com/triton-inference-server/python_backend/tree/main/examples/preprocessing).